Soar into The Heavens: Birding at Kishindo Tiger Canyon

 The Blue Crane Capital

 Embrace the majesty of the blue crane, South Africa’s national bird.
-Kishindo proudly holds the title of “Blue Crane Capital,” boasting over 200 resident breeding cranes.
+Kishindo Tiger Canyon proudly holds the title of “Blue Crane Capital,” boasting over 200 resident breeding cranes.
 Witnessing these graceful birds patiently caring for their chicks, or gathered around a dam at sunset is a truly breathtaking photographic opportunity.

 Verreaux's Eagle Nest Watch